Spinach and Mozzarella Egg Bake (Video)

-This low-carb and gluten-free Spinach and Mozzarella Egg Bake has spinach, mozzarella, and green onion and just enough egg to hold it together!
-This tasty breakfast idea is low-carb, Keto, gluten-free, low-glycemic, and South Beach Diet friendly; use the Diet-Type Index to find more recipes like this one.
+This Low-Carb Spinach and Mozzarella Egg Bake has spinach, mozzarella, and green onion and just enough egg to hold it together!
+And this simple egg bake is one of the most popular breakfast recipes on the blog; enjoy!

 Sausage, Mushrooms, and Feta Baked with Eggs ~ Kalyn’s Kitchen